“I’d rather have roses on my table than diamonds on my neck.”~Emma Goldman

 - Bud, Not Buddy (audio) ~ Christopher Paul Curtis

 on the blog (in case you missed ’em)

 - 3 years ago: Real Mom

 - 5 years ago: An Introvert’s Guide to Making Friends

 - 6 year ago: When Mom Struggles with Bonding in Adoption

 Into fitness and healthy living?
-I’ve got a newsletter with healthy recipes, workouts you can do at home, updates on new articles from my site, plus quick tips on a variety of fitness and healthy living topics for people who have real lives with kids and jobs and such.
-It goes out twice a month.
-Subscribe here; it’s free and you can easily unsubscribe if you change your mind later.
+Get workouts you can do at home and tips on a variety of fitness and healthy living topics for people who have real lives with kids and jobs and such.
+Subscribe to my fitness emails; they’re free and you can easily unsubscribe if you change your mind later.